MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 Once the *EXTERNAL-IP* address changes from *pending* to an actual public IP address, use <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop the `kubectl` watch process.

 If some time has passed between executing the steps in this section and the preceding one, ensure the database is active, if necessary.
-See the note above regarding database pause.
+See the previous note regarding database pause.

 Open a web browser to the external IP address of your service (`52.152.189.57` for the above example) to see the application home page.
 You should see the pod name of your application replicas displayed at the top-left of the page.
 Wait for a few minutes and refresh the page to see a different pod name displayed due to load balancing provided by the AKS cluster.

 :::image type="content" source="./media/howto-deploy-java-liberty-app/deploy-succeeded.png" alt-text="Java liberty application successfully deployed on AKS.":::

 >[!NOTE]
-> Currently the application is not using HTTPS.
-We recommend that you [ENABLE TLS with your own certificates](/azure/aks/ingress-tls).
+> Currently, the application doesn't use HTTPS.
+We recommend that you enable TLS with your own certificates.
+For more information, see [Use TLS with an ingress controller on Azure Kubernetes Service (AKS)](/azure/aks/ingress-tls).

 ## Clean up the resources